So, you’re asking how to become more self aware, right?

 They just keep doing the same thing over and over again and then they wonder why their posts aren’t performing better.

-One of my secrets is that I used daily journaling to write down what blog posts I wrote that day, how my previous posts performed, and what I think I need to change to get more views/fans/highlights/etc.
+One of my strategies in the beginning was using daily journaling to write down what blog posts I wrote that day, how my previous posts performed, and what I thought I needed to change to get more views/fans/highlights/etc.

 Then I came up with ideas, used them, recorded how they impacted future posts, then kept getting better and better day-by-day.